 To excite GCaMP in a neuronal population of interest, 470 nm and 405 nm LED sources are used to simultaneously photoexcite the maximum absorption and isosbestic points of the fluorophore, respectively.
 Each peak on a graph of ΔF/F indicates a neuronal response to an externally applied light stimulus.
 When using GCaMP as the fluorophore, as is most typical for fiber photometry, the peak specifically indicates when 525 nm fluorescence is emitted, following the simultaneous application of 405 nm and 470 nm inputs.

 The main advantage of this excitation scheme is that excitation at the 405 nm isosbestic point will yield calcium-independent fluorescence in contrast to the calcium-dependent fluorescence at 470 nm.
-By modulating the excitation sources, the two emission signals can be read independently and simultaneously, providing important information about which part of the detected signal can be attributed to real information about behavior as opposed to system noise.
-This system noise can be generated from the fiber optic cables, interconnects, and cannulae used in the setup.
+By modulating the excitation sources, the two emission signals can be read independently and simultaneously, providing important information about which part of the detected signal can be attributed to real information about behavior as opposed to background noise.
+This background noise can be generated from the fiber optic cables, interconnects, and cannulae used in the setup.
 Motion artifacts pose a particular risk because they create sharp features in recordings of ΔF/F that could easily be misunderstood as spikes in calcium activity if the 405 nm isosbestic point excitation is not measured in parallel.

 - Low-Profile Implantable Fiber Optic Cannulae